Meet the 2026 Symposium Speakers

 Dr. Dimitri Mavris

-“Value of Systems of Systems in Today’s Engineering Environment”
+“Value of Systems of Systems Thinking in Today’s Engineering Environment”

 Dr. Mavris is a Distinguished Regents Professor and Boeing Professor of Advanced Aerospace Systems Analysis at Georgia Tech.
 Under his leadership, the Aerospace Systems Design Laboratory (ASDL) has grown into the largest lab of its kind, with a global reputation for excellence.
 His work spans conceptual aircraft design, system-of-systems thinking, design optimization under uncertainty, and collaboration between academia, industry, and government.